ashishkumarpardeshi/STM32f10xx_Exploration/Tutorial_Docs/STM32_SPI_Implementation.md

 ## Knowing SPI features of STM32F103xx

-Lets get into the STM32f103xx datasheet to know about the SPI peripheral.
+Lets get into the STM32F103xx datasheet to know more about the SPI peripheral.

-Remember to carefully look for the parameters as per your MCU part number, In this case our MCU part number is STM32F103C8T6.
-Therfore we will look into STM32F103Cx column.
+Remember to look carefully for the parameters as per your MCU part number, In this case our MCU part number is STM32F103C8T6.
+Therefore we will look into STM32F103Cx column.
 Also Note that this MCU falls under Medium-Density Device so select table accordingly.

 <p align="center">